 On the uplink (UL) path, the hdHost PS performs the reverse functions and delivers the RF signals back to the corresponding base stations , and the IP data to the internet network.

-On the uplink (UL) path, airHost30 PS receives data streams from remote(s), which then get converted to RF.
-The RF signals are filtered and amplified to a composite power of up to 1W per band.
+On the uplink (UL) path the airHost33 receives data streams of digitized RF signals from the remotes, which it then get converts back to analog RF.
+The RF signals are filtered and amplified to a composite power of up to 2W per band.
 The signals are delivered back to a macro radio tower via an outdoor directional antenna.

 The hd37 PS utilizes pluggable RF modules (RFM) with an output RF power of